Nathan Roberts, MD, PhD

 Common mistakes during the application process

-Reach out to faculty members who you are interested in working with early in the application process.
+Reach out to faculty members with whom you are interested in working early in the application process.
 Make sure you are continuously updating your CV during the course of your residency, and make sure that your CV is complete and accurate.
 Be honest about your level of involvement on each project that you list on your CV.
-Make sure to send your CV, letter of interest, and letters of recommendation well before the November 1 deadline.
-Give faculty writing letters of recommendation on your behalf plenty of time to complete your letters of recommendation.
+Make sure to send your CV, letter of interest, and letters of recommendation well before the Nov.
+1 deadline.
+Give faculty writing letters of recommendation on your behalf plenty of time to complete the letters.

 Tips for writing your personal statement

 Your letter of intent should address why you are interested in a career in research and academic emergency medicine.
 Use the letter of intent as an opportunity to describe your research in more detail and how you hope to contribute to the practice of emergency medicine on a larger scale.
-Don’t make the mistake of just reciting what is on your CV.
+Do not make the mistake of just reciting what is on your CV.
 Describe how your research has impacted patient care in the emergency department by providing an anecdote that ties your research and patient care together.
 Your letter should be a mature reflection of what it means to you to work in academic emergency medicine.
 Do not forget that research is just one aspect of your fellowship training in addition to resident mentoring, which you should acknowledge in your letter as well.
 Make sure you send your letter to multiple people in addition to your research mentor prior to submission.
-Consider sending your letter to people outside of medicine as well (Let’s face it: Doctors don’t always make the best editors).
+Consider sending your letter to people outside of medicine as well.

 Is this a match process?